dobaniashish/uikit-blocks/README.md

 The build process is based on the official [`@wordpress/scripts`](https://developer.wordpress.org/block-editor/packages/packages-scripts/) package but modified to our needs.

+The plugin uses Less CSS and it is compiled directly from `build-scripts/less.js` instead of using webpack less-loader.
+The css for editor.less is prefixed with `.ukb-` from the default `.uk-`.
+The less build script also creates `asset.php` file and claculates version hash like `@wordpress/dependency-extraction-webpack-plugin`.

 -   `npm run build:dev`: Compiles the files in development mode with wp-scripts, compiles less and copies assets to proper directories.
 -   `npm run watch`: Watches for any changes in `src` directory and runs `build:dev`.
 -   `npm run build`: Same as `build:dev` but in production mode.